How to Prepare for Emergencies When You Don’t Have Any Closet Space

 Potassium iodide protects the thyroid gland against internal uptake of radioiodines that may be released in the unlikely event of a nuclear reactor accident.
 Learn more →

 Powered by hand crank with cell phone charger

-Rather than storing gallons, I use the LifeStraw water purifier to save space.
+Rather than storing a few gallons, I use the LifeStraw water purifier to save space.

 Other pro tips

 Make a list of your emergency supplies.
 That way if you don’t put everything in one bag, you won’t have to remember what is important and will be able to gather it quickly.